christopherjmedlin/frc-team-update-bot/README.txt

-Fetches FRC team updates on a daily basis and sends them to marked channels.
+Checks for new FRC Team Updates and sends them to marked channels.
 Mark a channel with "!frctu mark", unmark with "!frctu unmark".